Baseball in Wartime

 In 1940, Ellington joined the Salisbury Cardinals of the Eastern Shore League and was 8-8 with a 2.48 ERA.
 In 1941 he pitched for the Orlando Senators of the Florida State League and the Greenville Spinners of the South Atlantic League before entering military service with the Army Air Force the following April.

 Private First-Class Ellington served as an athletic instructor and was based at Fort Worth Army Air Field where he pitched for the Fort Worth AAF Fliers.
 IN 1944 Ellington arrived in England where his pitching and timely hitting helped the 1st BADA Bearcats to a place in the United States Strategic Air Force (USSTAF) championships in 1945.
 On July 30, Ellington drove in two runs on a fly and two singles that helped the Bearcats defeat Station 802, 3-1, for the BADA baseball championship.
 Then on August 26 in Paris, France, Ellington won a game he was pitching against the 9th Air Division for the USAFE baseball championship by hitting a triple in the eighth that led to the deciding run in the Bearcats 3-2 victory.
 However, the 9th Air Division Bombers recovered and went on to clinch the USAFE championship title in the next game.
-Look here if you're interested in live betting.
+Look here if you're interested in New Zealand pokies online.

 After the war, Ellington returned to his family farm "He had little desire to go back into baseball," the New Bern Sun Journal reported in 1947.
 "But his pal Lucius Hobgood, who came [to New Bern in the Coastal Plain League as a catcher] ... went up to visit Ellington and literally dragged the right-hander down here to fight for the Bears."
 He was 14-7 with New Bern in 1947.
 In 1948 he was meant to report to Burlington in the Carolina League but due to arm problems he knew his professional pitching days were over.